tonyztan/PasswordVault/README.md

 # PasswordVault
 A simple python-based password manager that encrypts login credentials using a key derived from a master username, password, and salt.

-(I found this project that I did in the summer of 2014.)
+(I wrote this in the summer of 2014.)

 WARNING: Even though this application makes use of common cryptographic algorithms such as AES-256 and SHA2, the security of this implementation has not been audited or verified and may contain security problems or otherwise be insecure for real-world use.
 All encrypted login credentials are stored locally and never uploaded to any server.
 Please do not rely on this program to protect sensitive information.